 Gone are the days when fiction readers were willing to read pages of description and lead-up before being introduced to the characters and the plot.
 Readers, agents, and publishers today don’t have the time or patience to wade through pages of backstory and description, so you need to grab their interest right from the first sentence and first paragraph of your story.

-	1. Don’t begin with a long description of the setting or with background information on your main character.
+1. Don’t begin with a long, neutral description of the setting or with background information on your main character.

 Act first, explain later.

 Here are some effective opening lines from bestselling novels.
 Notice that the protagonist is mentioned by name right at the beginning, and the scene is in his/her point of view.
 Also, some tension and intrigue is introduced right away to compel us to keep reading.

 "Jack Reacher ordered espresso, double, no peel, no cube, no foam, no china, and before it arrived at his table he saw a man’s life change forever."

 – Lee Child, first line of The Hard Way